 When it comes to gardening, knowing water pH levels isn’t just for hydroponics.
 It’s also important for everyday gardeners. pH affects the water used to hydrate plants as well as liquid fertilizers used to pass on nutrients.
+Therefore, it’s good to know how to test water pH in your garden.

 Our Top Picks